-- 5.7.
-A Landscape and Open Space Plan that addresses, but is not limited to, the - following: - Existing vegetation to be retained as assessed in an Arboricultural Assessment Report prepared in accordance with this Schedule; - New canopy trees and landscaping within the public realm, communal areas / open space areas and along internal connections; - Landscaping areas within private open spaces; - Street trees along New, Rusden and Brickwood Streets; - A planting theme that complements existing trees to be retained on the site and the surrounding neighbourhood character; - Delineation of communal and private open spaces and the treatment of these interfaces; - Hard and soft landscaping treatments of the public realm and communal open spaces; - Interface treatments between adjoining streets and residential properties, including boundary fences; - Integration of sustainability and water sensitive urban design measures; Opportunities for communal gardens; and Maintenance responsibilities. - 6.8.
+- 7. A Landscape and Open Space Plan that addresses, but is not limited to, the following: - Existing vegetation to be retained as assessed in an Arboricultural Assessment Report prepared in accordance with this Schedule; - New canopy trees and landscaping within the public realm, communal areas / open space areas and along internal connections; - Landscaping areas within private open spaces; - Street trees along New, Rusden and Brickwood Streets; - A planting theme that complements existing trees to be retained on the site and the surrounding neighbourhood character; - Delineation of communal and private open spaces and the treatment of these interfaces; - Hard and soft landscaping treatments of the public realm and communal open spaces; - Interface treatments between adjoining streets and residential properties, including boundary fences; - Integration of sustainability and water sensitive urban design measures; - Opportunities for communal gardens; and - Maintenance responsibilities. - 8.
 An Ecologically Sustainable Development Plan that demonstrates how development on the site will achieve best practice standards and incorporate innovative initiatives on a precinct-wide scale.
-The Plan is to address the areas of energy efficiency, water resources, indoor environment quality, stormwater management, transport, waste management, innovation and urban ecology. - 7-9.
-A Services and Infrastructure Plan that addresses, but is not limited to, the following: - An assessment of the existing engineering infrastructure servicing the site and its capacity to service the proposed development; - A description of the proposed provision of all appropriate utility services to development parcels; and - A stormwater drainage master plan, including the location of any on-site drainage retention facilities. - 8.10.
-An Environmental Site Assessment that addresses, but is not limited to, the following: - A soil sampling and analysis program; - The extent of any filling that has occurred on the site, including area, depth and fill material; - The depth, quality and flow direction of groundwater at the site; - The contamination status of soil on the site; and - An assessment of risks for the proposed redevelopment of the site and recommendations, if any.-for any required remediation.

-9.11.
-Where the development will be undertaken in stages, a Staging Plan that addresses, but is not limited to, the following:

-The delivery of infrastructure and shared facilities within each stage to ensure the orderly development of the site; and

-- Site management, such as resident amenity, vehicle access and parking, pedestrian access and protection of existing buildings, infrastructure and vegetation. - Timeframes for the commencement and completion of each stage and any management of overlap between stages.
+The Plan is to address the areas of energy efficiency, water resources, indoor environment quality, stormwater management, transport, waste management, innovation and urban ecology. - 9.
+A Services and Infrastructure Plan that addresses, but is not limited to, the following: - An assessment of the existing engineering infrastructure servicing the site and its capacity to service the proposed development; - A description of the proposed provision of all appropriate utility services to development parcels; and - A stormwater drainage master plan, including the location of any on-site drainage retention facilities. - 10.
+An Environmental Site Assessment that addresses, but is not limited to, the following: - A soil sampling and analysis program; - The extent of any filling that has occurred on the site, including area, depth and fill material; - The depth, quality and flow direction of groundwater at the site; - The contamination status of soil on the site: and - An assessment of risks for the proposed redevelopment of the site and recommendation for any required remediation. - 11.
+Where the development will be undertaken in stages, a Staging Plan that addresses, but is not limited to, the following: - The delivery of infrastructure and shared facilities within each stage to ensure the orderly development of the site; and - Site management, such as resident amenity, vehicle access and parking, pedestrian access and protection of existing buildings, infrastructure and vegetation.